 I only spent half a day in Bergen and even though we were short on time, we still managed to see all the main attractions.
-We went up to the top of the city mountain Fløyen, visited the Bergen Christmas market, the Edward Grieg Troldhaugen museum and the world’s biggest gingerbread city – Pepperkakebyen.
+We went up to the top of the city mountain Fløyen, visited the Bergen Christmas market, the Edward Grieg Troldhaugen museum, and the world’s biggest gingerbread city – Pepperkakebyen.
 The latter is a miniature version of Bergen, which every year is made from gingerbread.
-The local schools and kindergartens contribute in the baking of gingerbread and in constructing the miniature houses.
+The local schools and kindergartens contribute to the baking of gingerbread and in constructing miniature houses.
 We also visited Bryggen - the old Hanseatic wharf, which dates back to the Middle Ages.

 What was the very best thing you did in Bergen?

-My favourite thing was to take the funicular railway Fløibanen up to Fløyen.
-From there you have a stunning view over Bergen, and it is a great starting point for walks, runs and mountain biking rides in the nearby woods.
+My favorite thing was to take the funicular railway Fløibanen up to Fløyen.
+From there you have a stunning view over Bergen, and it is a great starting point for walks, runs, and mountain biking rides in the nearby woods.
 There are numerous trails and paths to choose from.
 You can also walk down the mountain – it is a pleasant trip and it only takes about 30 minutes.
 Bryggen is also a very nice spot.
 You really get the feeling of how life was in the former times in Bergen - a true harbour town.

-So, from Bergen you continued to Undredal?
+So, from Bergen, you continued to Undredal?

 Yes.
-From Bergen we took a bus to Undredal, where we did a brown cheese tasting.
-From Undredal we went on a fjord safari on the Nærøyfjord and continued to Flåm by RIB boat.
+From Bergen, we took a bus to Undredal, where we did a brown cheese tasting.
+From Undredal, we went on a fjord safari on the Nærøyfjord and continued to Flåm by RIB boat.
 It was great to experience the fjords from the boat and our guide was very informative and friendly.

 How would you describe Flåm?

 Flåm is a small village in the Norwegian fjord area.
 It is beautiful situated along the fjord and between the mountains.
 I was there during winter, which I enjoyed as it was quiet and peaceful.
-It’s a charming little village, and it has everything you need - hotels, a grocery shop, a souvenir shop, a train station, a bakery, a cafeteria, a museum, a tourist information and of course a picturesque fjord view.
+It’s a charming little village, and it has everything you need - hotels, a grocery shop, a souvenir shop, a train station, a bakery, a cafeteria, a museum, tourist information and of course a picturesque fjord view.

 Did you meet the local villagers?

 Many of the people working in the services industry in Flåm are locals.
-The people I met were very friendly, open minded and helpful.
+The people I met were very friendly, open-minded, and helpful.